Joe Caruso - Owner east coast sox

 Without a Biblical background, Joe began to rely on his own thoughts and actions to make decisions concerning right vs wrong.
 With great failure, Joe led a life of selfish ambition.
 He felt he didn't need a God because he was his own god.
 Captain and All-State Football player, point guard of the basketball team, and All-State Baseball player, Joe felt he was on the right track in life; especially after receiving a scholarship to the University of Alabama.

 It was definitely divine intervention for Joe to attend Alabama as that was the only school to offer him a scholarship.
-God sent Joe to Tuscaloosa to be influenced by teammate Brett Taft, Joe's SS double play counterpart, and his wife, Karli Brewer Caruso.
+God sent Joe to Tuscaloosa to be influenced by teammate Brett Taft, Joe's SS and double play counterpart, and his wife, Karli Brewer Caruso.

 Brett would hold Joe accountable for his words and actions while playing the game.
 Brett was the first confrontational Christian that would not allow Joe to act any way he chose to at practice, while wife Karli showed Joe the way to the Lord by inviting him to her church, Central Church in Collierville.